myersg86/digitalocean-x2go-ubuntu-1804/do-x2go-ubuntumate1804.md

 ## Step 1 — Add the X2Go repository on Launchpad to APT

+Introduction to the step.
+What are we going to do and why are we doing it?

+First....

+Next...

+Finally...

+Now transition to the next step by telling the reader what's next.

 Use the following commands to add the `ppa:x2go/stable` as a package source to your local system.
 Before doing so, you might like to learn about [apt-get](https://help.ubuntu.com/community/AptGet), [sudo](https://help.ubuntu.com/community/RootSudo) and [ppa](https://help.ubuntu.com/community/Repositories/CommandLine#Adding_Launchpad_PPA_Repositories)s

 Alternatively you can also use the Ubuntu [software center](https://help.ubuntu.com/community/Repositories/Ubuntu#Adding_PPAs).